-NICE recommends naftidrofuryl oxalate for the treatment of intermittent claudication if you have PAD.
+NICE recommends naftidrofuryl oxalate for the treatment of leg pain triggered by exercise (intermittent claudication) in people with PAD.

-Naftidrofuryl oxalate improves blood flow in the body, and is often used if you prefer not to have surgery or your supervised exercise programme has not led to a satisfactory improvement in your condition.
+This medication may improve blood flow in the body, and is very occasionally used if you prefer not to have surgery or your supervised exercise programme hasn't led to a satisfactory improvement in your condition.

-There are two main types of surgical treatment for PAD:
+There are two main types of revascularisation treatment for PAD:

 - angioplasty – where a blocked or narrowed section of artery is widened by inflating a tiny balloon inside the vessel

-An angioplasty is less invasive (it does not involve making major incisions in your body).
-It is usually performed under a local anaesthetic as a day procedure.
-This means you will be able to go home the same day you have the operation.
-You also feel less pain after an angioplasty.
-However, the improvement in symptoms varies from person to person and may only last for around 6-12 months.
+An angioplasty is less invasive than a bypass – it doesn't involve making major cuts (incisions) in your body – and is usually performed under local anaesthetic as a day procedure.
+This means you'll be able to go home the same day you have the operation, and you may recover more quickly.